Shot of mountains and clouds near Monteverde Costa Rica

 Affiliate disclaimer telling readers that if they click on any of the red links on my website, I may receive a small bit of compensation at no additional cost to them.

-These places typically fall into the price range of $500+ USD/night.
+These places typically fall into the price range of over $500 USD/night.

 The highly rated Senda Monteverde is described as Your Cozy Mountain Lodge in the Rainforest.
 This high-end luxury property offers the ultimate in comfort after a day of exploring the Santa Elena & Monteverde area of central Costa Rica.